 These are the four ways coffee becomes decaffeinated that are available today.
 They are best grouped as solvent-based processes and non-solvent-based processes.
 The solvent-based processes are further distinguished as direct-solvent or indirect-solvent processes.

-Non-solvent based processes include the popular swiss water process and the carbon dioxide process.
-We’ll be taking a brief look at how each process works with a focus on the swiss water process, since it is usually the method of choice.
+Non-solvent-based processes include the popular Swiss Water process and the carbon dioxide process.
+We’ll be taking a brief look at how each process works with a focus on the Swiss Water process, since it is usually the method of choice.

-Solvent-Based Decaffeination Process
+1. The Solvent-Based Decaffeination Process

 In order for decaffeination to take place, there has to be an agent.
 In this case, a solvent is added directly or indirectly on the coffee beans in order to extract the caffeine.